Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 Author:

-They watch for mass file encryption.
-They tune alerts for bulk renames.
-They measure recovery time from the instant ransomware scrambles their Google Drive or SharePoint libraries.
+Many security teams are still building defenses around the wrong moment, watching specifically for mass file encryption, tune alerts for bulk renames, and measure recovery time from the moment ransomware scrambles Google Drive or SharePoint libraries.

-The problem is that by the time files get encrypted, the real damage is already done.
+The problem here is that by the time your files get encrypted, the real damage is already done.

 87.6% of ransomware claims now involve both encryption and data exfiltration.
 Attackers spend days or weeks quietly mapping your Microsoft 365 tenant, pulling customer records from Salesforce, and staging sensitive files for theft.
 Encryption is just the finale, the loud part that forces you to make a decision under pressure.